Emerging America Professional Development opportunities for K-12 educators feature:

 National Endowment for the Humanities Landmarks of American History and Culture Workshop

-In 2015, Emerging America offered the free summer workshop: Forge of Innovation: The Springfield Armory and the Genesis of American Industry.
-Find exemplary curriculum and online exhibits from the workshop throughout this site.
+In 2019, Emerging America will again offer the free summer workshop: Forge of Innovation: The Springfield Armory and the Genesis of American Industry.
+Find exemplary curriculum and online exhibits from the 2015 workshop throughout this site.

 Emerging America Contract Work in Your District